Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-So both the Event and the WithEvents Property declarations are not normally shown on the Property Sheet of any Object Instance created within the Form, except the Name Property.
+The Event and the WithEvents Property declarations are not normally shown on the Property Sheet of any Object Instance created within the Form, except the Name Property.
 The WithEvents declaration goes with the Name Property only when an object instance is added to the Form.

-Text0 object's inbuilt Event-related Procedure runs with its Parent Object name (Text0) as the event name prefix, and the Event Procedure is written in the Form Module, in other words, the Event Procedure Code must be written in the Parent Class Module of the Textbox Object instance.
+Text0 object's inbuilt Event-related Procedure runs with its Parent Object name (Text0) as the event name prefix, and the Event Procedure is written in the Form Module; in other words, the Event Procedure Code must be written in the Parent Class Module of the Textbox Object instance.

 Events On Form and Class Module.